kuzzleio/documentation/src/api/1/controller-memory-storage/randomkey/index.md

 {{{since "1.0.0"}}}

-Return a key identifier from the memory storage, at random.
+Returns a key identifier from the memory storage, at random.

 [[_Redis documentation_]](https://redis.io/commands/randomkey)